what do britain's new immigration policies mean for fashion graduates? | read | i-D

-Georgina Yi Wan left her native China to study at Central Saint Martins, recently graduating from the prestigious institution with a First Class Honours degree in Fashion Journalism.
-For her final project she produced, China Heart, a sumptuous-looking and devastatingly topical documentary that boldly investigates the problems facing Chinese students and graduates.
+Georgina Yi Wan left her native China to study at Central Saint Martins, recently graduating from the prestigious institution with a First Class Honors degree in Fashion Journalism.
+For her final project she produced China Heart, a sumptuous-looking and devastatingly topical documentary that boldly investigates the problems facing Chinese students and graduates.

 The issue surrounding them being that: if they wish to stay and work within the UK upon completing their education, they are now faced with a strict immigration and work visa system that makes doing so absurdly difficult.
-For many of them, returning to China is therefore the only immediate option -- a realisation that prompted Georgina to highlight their collective plight.
+For many of them, returning to China is therefore the only immediate option — a realization that prompted Georgina to highlight their collective plight.

 Can you sum up China Heart?